A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Discussion

 predicts a mass of $M = (1.00^{+0.18}_{-0.16}) \times 10^9 \Msun$.
 Similar to the findings of \citet{Boizelle2019}, we find a significant discrepancy of $0.57 \, \rm dex$ between the SMBH mass estimates derived from the \citet{Kormendy&Ho2013} $M$--$\sigma$ and $M$--$L$ relations and the mass determined through stellar dynamics.
 The latter suggests a mass that is roughly $2$--$4$ times the estimated value.
 This difference exceeds the intrinsic scatter of these relations by about $0.27 \ \rm dex$.

 For their $M$--$\sigma$ estimation, \citet{Boizelle2019} adopt a central velocity dispersion from the HyperLeda Database \citep{Makarov2014} of $260\pm10\kms$, which is an average of measurements taken from \citet{Davies1987}, \citet{Faber1989}, and \citet{Pellegrini1997}.
-These measurements were taken with optical observations with the Lick $3 \ \rm m$, the LCO $2.4 \ \rm m$, the AAT $3.9 \ \rm m$, and KPNO $2.1 \ \rm m$ telescopes and with the Boiler \& Chivens spectrograph on the Cassegrain focus of the ESO $1.52 \ \rm m$ telescope.
-The authors quote instrumental dispersions ranging from $50\kms$ to $215\kms$.
-The MUSE NFM has a instrumental dispersion of approximately $63\kms$ \citep{Simon2024}.
+These measurements were taken with optical observations with the Lick $3 \ \rm m$, Las Campanas Observatory $2.4 \ \rm m$, the Anglo-Austrian Telescope $3.9 \ \rm m$, and KPNO $2.1 \ \rm m$ telescopes and the Boiler \& Chivens spectrograph on the Cassegrain focus of the ESO $1.52 \ \rm m$ telescope.
+The authors quote instrumental dispersions ranging from $50$ to $215\kms$.
+The MUSE NFM has an instrumental dispersion of approximately $63\kms$ \citep{Simon2024}.
 Our measured central velocity dispersion, $\sigma_c = 302\pm12 \kms$ is approximately $16\%$ higher than the average of these measurements.
 Since the effective velocity dispersion $\sigma_e$ contains information about the stellar rotational velocities, we take this as our velocity dispersion measurement for use in the $M$--$\sigma$ relation.